MrV1ctor/EnVRT/README.md

 This is a VR application I made in Unity for Environmental Therapy

-I made this for my AP Research class, my accompanying research paper will be linked here soon.
+I made this for my AP Research class, here is my accompanying research paper: https://drive.google.com/file/d/1Z1iNJJfSONHRQ2TJpN8j4a_CJqCa6edT/view?usp=sharing

 Download the build from itch.io at: https://github.com/MrV1ctor/EnVRT